MrF3lix/directed-graph-editor/README.md

 - Delete Node
   - Select a node and press **backspace** or **delete**
 - Add Node
+  - Hold **shift** and click where you want to create the node.
   - Press the "Add Node" button.
 New node will be created at the coordinates (0,0).
 - Add Edge
   - Hold **shift** and drag the edge from one node to another.
+  - OR Press the "Add Edge" button when a Node is selected.
+It will create an edge from the selected node to the latest added node.
 - Change Text / Type
   - Use the JSON Editor to change these properties.